- Home

 Types of a Narcotics Officer

-There are types of a narcotics officers.
+There are different types of narcotics officers depending upon their skills, experience, and field of specialisation.
+This can include narcotics Control Bureau Officers, State narcotics officers, and others.
 We have mentioned below the major types of a narcotics officer with their varying job responsibilities.

 Intelligence Officer: An intelligence officer is responsible for the enforcement of the narcotic drugs and psychotropic substances act.
 He or she uses his or her intelligence to collect information, investigate, seize, search and arrest the culprits involved in drug trafficking or drug dealing.